brandur/sorg/content/drafts/service-limits.md

 DynamoDB tables that are allowed to how many VPCs a single account can have in a region.

 Spotify will serve as our bad example.
-Along with stringent limits in the first place, their [page describing rate limiting][spotify-limits] is devoid of any useful information with no concrete numbers in sight.
+Along with stringent limits in the first place, their [page describing rate limiting][spotify-limits] is very long, but mostly devoid of useful information, with no concrete numbers in sight.

 ## Rate Limiting Algorithms (#algorithms)